How to Avoid Probate in Oklahoma

 When a person passes away, their assets are transferred to the people who inherit them during probate court proceedings.
 However, probate can be long, expensive, and downright confusing.

-In Oklahoma, there are different ways to avoid probate altogether, sparing families the hassle and confusion.
+In Oklahoma, there are different ways to avoid probate altogether, sparing families the hassle and confusion probate often brings.
 These ways are creating a living trust, allowing joint ownership on a property, added “payable-n-death” designation to bank accounts and register stocks and bonds in transfer-on-death form.

 The following are several options to avoid probate in Oklahoma: